-The Capital Projects Advisory Review Board established the Design-Build Best Practices Committee in February 2015, directing the committee to identify guidelines to assist public agencies in the effective utilization of design-build.
 The fifteen committee members include representatives from public owners, contractors, architects, engineers, and the Office of Minority and Women-Owned Business (OMWBE).
 Many others participated over the course of two and a half years of meetings.
 Meeting agendas, minutes, drafts of the guidelines and presentations were posted online and distributed via email to an open list that grew to 111 people.
-Outreach included presentations at Design-Build Institute of America (DBIA) forums in Seattle and the annual Washington State University Design-Build Forum on the Pullman campus in July of 2015, 2016 and 2017.
+Outreach included presentations at Design-Build Institute of America (DBIA) forums in Seattle, and the annual Washington State University Design-Build Forum on the Pullman campus in July of 2015, 2016 and 2017.